Eugen and Ilse Seibold Prize

 - The Max Planck Society for the Advancement of Science

 - The Helmholtz Association of National Research Centres

 Direct applications are not accepted.

-The prize is awarded for particular achievements in all disciplines, although it rotates between the humanities and social sciences, including law and economics, on the one hand, and the natural sciences, including the life sciences, engineering and medicine, on the other.
-In 2015 the prize will be awarded for achievements in the humanities and social sciences.
-The prize may either be awarded in recognition of a scientist's life's work, or to encourage a young researcher who has already excelled through outstanding and significant work.
+The prizes will be awarded in 2020 for outstanding achievements in all scientific fields.
+These include the humanities and social sciences, including law and economics, on the one hand, and the natural sciences, including the life sciences, engineering and medicine, on the other.
+The prize may be awarded either in recognition of a scientist's life's work, or to encourage a young researcher who has already excelled through outstanding and significant work.